 Measures the number of occurrences generated from disorder-based CAD event types.

 A reduction from 2016 levels.

-YTD, social disorder CAD events increased 2.9% (14510 to 14925)) compared to the same period last year.
+Social disorder occurrences increased 4.0% in 20174.
 Social Disorder is made up of 9 distinct categories.
-2016-2017 YTD changes are highlighted for key categories:
+2016-2017 changes are highlighted for categories with significant changes: